 Richard J. Sandler

-Mr. Sandler is a leader of the firm’s global capital markets and corporate governance practices.
-He regularly advises on all aspects of corporate governance and securities offerings, including initial public offerings, spinoffs, restructurings, exchange offers and hybrid securities.
+As senior counsel in Davis Polk’s Corporate Department, Mr. Sandler advises on all aspects of corporate governance and securities offerings, including initial public offerings, spinoffs, restructurings, exchange offers and hybrid securities.

 Mr. Sandler has extensive experience in the insurance and financial institutions industries, having been involved throughout his career in some of the largest and most complex transactions in those industries.
 Among many others, he advised the banks in connection with the demutualization of The Equitable and Sun Life and the initial public offerings in the United States by AXA and ING.
 Mr. Sandler advised the banks in connection with AIG’s $20.7 billion equity and hybrid offering, the initial public offering of Genworth and its separation from General Electric (“GE”) and the initial public offering of VISA, the largest U.S. IPO in history.
 He advised Ally Financial in connection with its IPO and exit from TARP, and also advises Ally’s Board, Audit and Risk Committees.
 More recently, Mr. Sandler represented the banks in connection with Synchrony Financial’s IPO as the initial step in its separation from GE.
 Mr. Sandler has been advising GE as well as the banks in connection with GE’s restructuring and dramatic downsizing of GE Capital as part of GE’s stated intention to have GE Capital determined to no longer be a SIFI.
 This work has included representing the banks in connection with GE Capital’s $36 billion debt-for-debt exchange offer (the largest debt exchange offer ever done) and GE’s $20 billion split-off of Synchrony Financial (the largest equity exchange offer ever done) to complete Synchrony’s separation from GE.